Painful intelligence: What AI can tell us about human suffering

-From this viewpoint, it is not necessary to look at the desires, such as self-needs, that underlie the threats as we did in Chapters~\ref{self.ch} and \ref{freedom.ch}.
-It is now possible to directly intervene on the threats themselves by seeing them as empty.
-From a historical viewpoint, this suggests an interpretation of the Mahayana school complementing the Buddha's original frustration-based methods by offering interventions that more directly apply to threats.\footnote{The Buddha may not have talked very much about fear in his discourses, with the expection of the fear of death (e.g.\ \AN{4.184}); but see footnote~\ref{chahfn} in Chapter~\ref{consciousness.ch} for a Theravadan quote focused on fear.
-I would further think that something similar to the cognitive dynamics in the flowchart in Fig,~\ref{flowchart2.fig} may apply to threats directly, when desire is replaced by threat and the ensuing fear.
-Furthermore, the experiential style of focusing on the ``here and now'' is has an effect similar to meta-awareness, since with that cognitive style, future consequences of threats will not be simulated at all.
-The connection between desires and threats is highly complex, and an interesting topic for future research.}
+From this viewpoint, it is not necessary to reduce the desires that underlie the threats (as we did in Chapters~\ref{self.ch} and \ref{freedom.ch}) or reduce any simulation.
+It is now possible to directly intervene on the threats themselves by seeing them as empty; in particular, considering them as mere phenomena in the mind.
+Again, this intervention is distinct from reducing simulation and the desires underlying threats; there might still be simulation of threatening events and desires leading to threats, but the threats just do not generate suffering anymore.\footnote{ From a historical viewpoint, this suggests an interpretation where the Mahayana school complemented the Buddha's original theory of desires and frustration by offering interventions that more directly apply to threats.
+The Buddha may not have talked very much about fear in his discourses, with the expection of the fear of death (e.g.\ \AN{4.184}; but see footnote~\ref{chahfn} in Chapter~\ref{consciousness.ch} for a Theravadan quote focused on fear), while the Mahayanan emphasis on meta-awareness may work as a powerful intervention towards threats and fear.}